 In April 2010, only one month after receiving a 501(c)(3) designation, the ECD Global Alliance (ECDGA) announced it would be awarding a $50,000 ECD research grant and requested proposals to the international medical research community.
 In November 2010, the first grant recipient was chosen.
 Since then, the organization has awarded an annual $50,000 research grant to study Erdheim-Chester Disease and a $316,000 grant to establish an ECD Patient Registry.
 Additionally, grant collaborations with partners have been made to expand the research investments for ECD.

-2023 Grants (2) $200K grants Awarded in April 2023 – Matthew Collin & Gaurav Goyal
+2023 Grants (2) $200K grants Awarded in April 2023 – Gaurav Goyal (University of Alabama at Birmingham, Birmingham, AL US) & Matthew Collin (Newcastle University, Newcastle upon Tyne, UK)

 Gaurav Goyal, MD

-Study Title: Survivorship and Symptom Burden in ECD
+Survivorship and Symptom Burden in ECD

-Study Summary: The prognosis of ECD has improved tremendously due to the approval of targeted therapies.
-However, these treatments are administered for prolonged duration, and can lead to side effects and complications.
+The prognosis of ECD has improved tremendously due to the approval of targeted therapies.
+However, these treatments are administered for prolonged duration and can lead to side effects and complications.
 These factors have led to a growing survivor population that is at an increased risk of disease/treatment-related symptoms, chronic health conditions, psychological problems, pain, and poor health-related quality of life.
 There is a lack of understanding about these health effects among people with ECD.
 We propose a multi-institutional international study in collaboration with the ECD Global Alliance to answer these critical questions.
 The study will aim to address the long-term health problems experienced by people with ECD and evaluate the symptom burden and evolution after starting treatments.
-The proposed study will involve completion of survey questionnaires by individuals at participating institutions and those registered with the ECD Global Alliance.
+The proposed study will involve the completion of survey questionnaires by individuals at participating institutions and those registered with the ECD Global Alliance.
 The results from the proposed study will help define the healthcare needs of people with ECD and the symptoms experienced by them while on treatment.
 Ultimately, the study results will be used to counsel patients in the clinic about long-term effects and devise follow-up guidelines.
 These results will also lead to targeted interventions aimed at improving the symptoms and other health problems among the ECD population.

 Matthew Collin, MD